 62 Granite Springs Road

 The oldest apple farm in Westchester County, Stuart's Farm spans over 200 acres and offers nine different varieties of apples as well as pumpkin fields.
 Apple picking starts September 2, 2017.
 On weekends, enjoy a hayride that passes through the orchards and pumpkin fields to the crest of a hill, offering gorgeous views of the fall foliage.
 The original barn now serves as a fruit and produce stand.
 You can also enjoy fresh muffins, scones, pies, doughnuts and apple cider, all baked on the farm.

 This farm offers a variety of apples throughout the season.
 Apple picking starts September 17, 2017, and don't forget to visit the farm store and bakery with tons of goodies to choose from.

 306 Route 304

-Dr. Davies offers 4,000 trees spread over 35 acres, weekend hayrides drawn by tractor trailers and a market that offers homemade doughnuts and fresh pressed cider, along with pumpkins, veggies and more.
-Bring cash as credit cards and ATM cards are not accepted.
-Apple picking started on September 3, 2016.
+Dr. Davies offers 4,000 trees spread over 35 acres, weekend hayrides drawn by tractor trailers, a corn maze, and a market that offers homemade doughnuts and fresh pressed cider, along with pumpkins, veggies and more.
+Bring cash as credit cards are not accepted.
+Apple picking starts September 2, 2017.